pitcher69/ZEUS6D/stonkyspace/README.md

 Because forgetting is too easy.
 Because ruins still tell stories.
-Because code deserves a tombstone,
+Because effort deserves a tombstone,
 even if no one brings flowers.

 I burned my time for a sunrise I’ll never see.